hemmecke/fricas/README.md

 [FriCAS](https://fricas.github.io) is a general purpose computer algebra system (CAS).

-This work-in-progress repository includes some related [Julia](https://julialang.org) categories/domains/packages to use Julia for specific operations.
-It is only supported with SBCL or Clozure CL and a a SBCL based FriCAS is only supported with Julia 1.10.0 as of now, see [Caveats](#caveats).
+In this work-in-progress repository, wrappers to some [Julia](https://julialang.org) specific operations are added to FriCAS.
+It supports SBCL or Clozure CL build but, as of now, only Julia 1.10.0 is supported for a SBCL based FriCAS, see [Caveats](#caveats).
+It should not be considered production-ready.

 ## Building and Installing